kwaldenphd/eda-pandas/README.md

 unstacked_df.unstack()
 ```

-<blockquote>Q4: In your own words, provide a brief description/explanation for each function: .pivot(), .melt(), .pivot_table(), .stack(), and .unstack().</blockquote>
+<blockquote>Q4: In your own words, provide a brief description/explanation for each function: .pivot(), .melt(), .pivot_table(), .stack(), and .unstack().
+Code is NOT required for this question.</blockquote>

 <blockquote>Q5: Write code for .pivot(), .melt(), and .pivot_table() using the air quality datasets or another dataset of your choosing.
 Include code + comments.</blockquote>

-<blockquote>Q6: Describe how you are thinking about needing to use the Q4 functions in relation to data you're interested in working with as part of the final project.</blockquote>
+<blockquote>Q6: Describe how you are thinking about needing to use the Q4 functions in relation to data you're interested in working with as part of the final project.
+Code is NOT required for this question.</blockquote>

 # Combining Data